Foliar spraying and cannabis

 4. Do spray the whole plant, paying particular attention to the undersides of the leaves, where the stomata are located.
 In addition to being able to take in nutrients via the stomata, plants are also able, to a lesser extent, to absorb through the epidermis on the upper side of the leaf as well as the stems and stalks.

 6. Do test on a single leaf before spraying the entire plant.
-It?s always a good idea to spot-test new and unfamiliar products to make sure it?s not going to have an adverse effect on the whole plant.
-Simply apply to one leaf or a small area of the plant and wait, if there?s no damage after 24 hours then you?re probably safe to apply all over.
+It's always a good idea to spot-test new and unfamiliar products to make sure it's not going to have an adverse effect on the whole plant.
+Simply apply to one leaf or a small area of the plant and wait, if there's no damage after 24 hours then it's probably safe to apply all over.

 8. Do use a surfactant or wetting agent of some kind when spraying for better coverage.
 Adding a few drops of horticultural soap, plain dish soap (free of perfumes and dyes and not antibacterial) or yucca juice to your spray solution will reduce surface tension in the liquid, thus allowing a more even coating of the surface and preventing beading, where large droplets form on the leaf and make absorption difficult.

 9. Do use a fine spray for a more even coverage when foliar feeding.
 A slightly coarser spray should be used for compost tea and beneficial microbe application, which requires a larger droplet size to achieve effective inoculation.